 We’re making movies!

-- We’re suggesting 15 minutes, but I won’t fault you if you go longer.
+- We’re suggesting 15 minutes, but won’t fault you if you go longer (or shorter).

 - We’re requiring that the film be in a 4:3 aspect ratio, and in standard definition.

-- We’re suggesting that it be an entirely original work constructed from scratch between the time you encountered the poster for the first time and the submission deadline, but I won’t fault you if you submit a piece you’ve been working on for a while.
+- We’re suggesting that it be an entirely original work constructed from scratch between the time you encountered the poster for the first time and the submission deadline, but we won’t mind if you submit a piece you’ve been working on for a while.

 - This can be done for free!
 A cellphone or a webcam and a copy of Kdenlive is more than enough to produce an enjoyable film.

 - Equipment, education, and resources for filmmakers are available from the makerspace.